it seemed God had given them up

 crushing weight of military occupations,

-like a dowry for this nation
+a dowry for a nation that

 married once too often